 8. Other Individual Rights

-Apart from the right to be informed of data and to access information stored about them, our students and employees also have the right to request for data rectification, erasure, restrict processing and object to data processing entirely.
+Apart from the right to be informed of data and to access information stored about them, our students and employees also have the right to request for data rectification, erasure, restrict processing and object to data processing entirely if you have good reasons to doubt the accuracy of the data and believe it has been unlawfully processed.
 Individuals also have the right to complain to the Information Commissioners Office if they are not satisfied with the way data is handled in the institution.

 9. Data Breaches and Procedures for Security of Personal Data

-At LSME data is stored in customised information management systems designed specifically for the institution with password protection.
-It is accessed only by the Data processors and the Data Protection Officer and unauthorised access is highly unlikely.
+At LSME, data is stored in customised information management systems designed specifically for the institution with password protection.
+It is accessed only by the Data processors and the Data Protection Officer, and unauthorised access is highly unlikely.
 Our hard copy data is stored in locked filing cabinets and in secure rooms with lock and key.
-Keys to such premises must only be available to the Data Protection Officer and Processors.
+Keys to such premises must only be available to the authorised personnel.